timmo-nhn/XcaDocumentSource/Docs/UseCases.md

 #### Use Case Flow:
 * After discharge, the hospital’s EPR system sends a CDA discharge summary.
-* PJD.XcaDocumentSource registers it with the national XCA infrastructure.
+* The EPR system is connected both to its existing storage solution, but also **PJD.XcaDocumentSource**
-* GPs and municipal care teams query and retrieve the document seamlessly.
+* This allows their existing document storage solution to stay unchanged, while a copy of all the data in the "internal" repository is forwarded to **PJD.XcaDocumentSource**

 #### Benefits:
-Ensures continuity of care and informed follow-up treatment.
+Ensures continuity of care and interoperability without migrating storage solutions.

 ```mermaid
 %%{init: {'theme':'dark'}}%%